MehmetOguzOzkan/MultiClass-Classifier-Network/README.md

 Feel free to contribute by opening issues or submitting pull requests.

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ---

 *This README is designed to clearly explain the purpose and usage of the project for other developers and users.*